carlobutelli/BuyOnTheFly-IBM-Bluemix-app/README.md

 # BuyOnTheFly Web Application

 ### Intro
-The project has been made for a class at the University and it would represent a simple web application made in **Node.js** and based on the **Express framework** (that provides a robust set of features for web and mobile applications).
+The project has been made for a class of Developing Services for the Cloud at VU University and it would represent a simple web application made in **Node.js** and based on the **Express framework** (that provides a robust set of features for web and mobile applications).

 The web application, which basically is a simple online store, allows all the subscribed users to sell (and buy) items fastly and in their local area: